 After his death in 1329, ‘The Bruce’ was buried in the choir of Dunfermline Abbey and his grave marked by an impressive gilded white marble tomb.
 The tomb was lost in the turmoil of the Reformation era, but in 1818 during work to rebuild part of the Abbey Church in Dunfermline, a grave and remains of a ruined marble tomb were found.

 Inside a rotted wooden coffin, covered by fragments of 'cloth of gold' shroud and encased in lead, lay the skeleton of the king.
 It was removed, measured and drawn, and a plaster cast taken of the skull, before being reburied a few months later.
 The objects now in The Hunterian collection were obtained by Joseph Neil Paton (father of the painter Sir Joseph Noel Paton).
 His grandson Dairmid Noel Paton, Professor of Physiology at the University of Glasgow, donated the material to The Hunterian in the 1930s.

-The Hunterian collection includes a plaster cast of the skull, a foot bone (metatarsal), fragments of the lead coffin, fragments of the 'cloth of gold' shroud and fragments of the white marble tomb.
+The Hunterian collection includes a plaster cast of the skull, foot bone (metatarsal), coffin handle, fragments of the 'cloth of gold' shroud and fragments of the white marble tomb.
 The remains represent some of the few direct physical links with Robert the Bruce and are the subject of considerable scholarly interest.

 The Face of the King

 Scientists and historians joined forces to create detailed virtual images of what could be the head of Robert the Bruce, reconstructed from the cast of a human skull held by The Hunterian.
 Funded by a grant from the University of Glasgow's Chancellor’s Fund in 2014, the realistic images are the outcome of a collaboration between historians from the University and craniofacial experts from Liverpool John Moores University (LJMU).